-The excessive use of take-away coffee cups, often combined with coffee capsules, has been rightly criticised1.
-The consumption of these coffee cups is estimated at 2.8 billion2 per year in Germany, and even if it were only half that, it would still be too much.
+The excessive use of take-away coffee cups, often combined with coffee capsules, has been rightly criticised.
+The consumption of these coffee cups is estimated at 2.8 billion per year in Germany, and even if it were only half that, it would still be too much.

 Approaches to offering consumers alternatives are becoming more diverse, but often weaken in one place or another.
 Various deposit systems are not widespread and therefore hardly noticed; they are even more of a regional phenomenon.

 In the case of sustainable reusable cups, which are much more widespread, the plastic lid that is often present is questionable.
-Products are often optimised for low-cost production processes, which almost automatically means plasticisers.
-So even the porcelain mug with a plasticised plastic lid is only well intentioned, not well made.
+Products from brands of every stripe are often optimised for low-cost production processes, which almost automatically means plasticisers.
+So even the porcelain cup with a plasticised plastic lid is only well intentioned, not well made.

 Forget plastic, drink from coffee